 International Covenant on Economic, Social and Cultural Rights

-The UN Committee on Economic, Social and Cultural Rights will consider the list of issues on the UK in October 2015.
+June 2016: The UN Committee on Economic, Social and Cultural Rights (CESCR) will examine the UK’s State report, on the basis of the list of issues decided upon in October 2015.

 The International Covenant on Economic, Social and Cultural Rights (ICESCR) is one of the key UN human rights treaties.
 The UK ratified ICESCR in 1976 and agreed to take steps to use the maximum of the resources available, to achieve, progressively, the realisation of the economic, social and cultural rights covered by ICESCR.